Achievable logoAchievable logo

 Sleep cycles and changes throughout the night

-A complete sleep cycle, lasting about 90 minutes, progresses through NREM stages (1 to 3) before transitioning into REM sleep.
-As the night advances, the duration of deep sleep (stage 3) decreases, while REM periods lengthen.
+A complete sleep cycle lasts about 90 minutes.
+It typically moves through NREM stages (1 to 3) and then transitions into REM sleep.
+As the night goes on, deep sleep (stage 3) becomes shorter, while REM periods become longer.

 Theories on the functions of sleep